becem-gharbi/nuxt-directus/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A Nuxt 3 module for integrating the official Directus JS SDK into your Nuxt 3 project
+A Nuxt 3 module for integrating the official Directus [JS SDK](https://github.com/directus/sdk) into your Nuxt 3 project.

+Currently a new rebuild of JS SDK is under **Beta** stage.
+You can find it [here](https://github.com/directus/directus/tree/sdk-revamp/sdk).
+It comes with performance and DX improvements.
+Meanwhile, a new rebuild of this module is being developed under `next` branch.

 ## Features